 All volunteers are asked to complete an application and go through a screening process.
 This application and process has been created and is in place to protect the volunteers and all the people that are involved.

 Supervising is defined as an adult who directs a youth's (other than their personal child's) behavior during an activity or event.
 All adults with supervisory roles must be screened.
 UGA Cooperative Extension employees have been screened through the employment process.
 See Volunteer Types for explanation of various levels of certification and screening.
-To start the volunteer process contact the Fayette County Extension Office.
+To start the volunteer process, please follow the link below to complete the application.

 Camp & Conference Volunteers – Serve as a chaperone for out of town conferences and summer camp.
 Must complete Certified Overnight Chaperone Training.